-Q. PLEASE DESCRIBE SECTIONS VII, VIII AND IX OF THE FINANCING

-2 "FINDINGS OF FACT," "CONCLUSIONS OF LAW," AND "ORDERING
+- Q. PLEASE DESCRIBE SECTIONS VII, VIII AND IX OF THE FINANCING ORDER: "FINDINGS OF FACT," "CONCLUSIONS OF LAW," AND "ORDERING - 10 PARAGRAPHS."

-PARAGRAPHS."

-A.

-My answer to this question is qualified as describe above in the introduction to questions related to the Financing Order.
+A. My answer to this question is qualified as described above in the introduction to questions related to the Financing Order.
 The Findings of Fact, Conclusions of Law and the Ordering Paragraphs constitute the means by which the Commission definitively affirms the conformity of the financing with the applicable provisions of the Act.
 With these findings and conclusions, counsel will have the basis that they need for the highly technical and specialized legal opinions they must issue in connection with the financing, and upon which the Rating Agencies will rely in assigning the highest possible ratings for the Bonds.
 I emphasize that the provisions of the Financing Order have been drafted with a view to providing the basis that counsel will need for these essential opinions.
 With the structure authorized thereby, the stability of the cash flows securing the Bonds will be maximized.
 The combination of maximized cash flow stability and highest possible credit ratings will allow the Bonds to be structured and priced so as to meet statutory requirements.

-for servicing the securitization property, in particular, ensuring that such servicer obligations are assignable and will be so assigned in the event of a servicer default.
-Allowing for commingling of securitization charges with funds of the utility for a limited period before remittance to the Collection Account eases administration and is standard for servicers who are sufficiently creditworthy or who provide for credit enhancement that the Rating Agencies find acceptable.
-The remittance of collected customer payments (subject to subsequent reconciliation with actual customer receipts) is also normal for this transaction and eases administrative burdens for servicers.
+The servicer discussion contained in the Financing Order delineates standard arrangements for servicing the securitization property, in particular, ensuring that such servicer obligations are assignable and will be so assigned in the event of a servicer default.
+Allowing for commingling of securitization charges with funds of the Utility for a limited period before remittance to the Collection Account eases administration and is standard for servicers who are sufficiently creditworthy or who provide credit enhancement that the Rating Agencies find acceptable.
+The remittance of estimated customer payments (subject to subsequent reconciliation with actual customer receipts) is also normal for this transaction and eases administrative burdens for servicers.
 Undue servicer administrative burdens are not viewed favorably by either Rating Agencies or investors.